-The following example will install Browsium-ClientSetup.exe with a Catalyst license key in Quiet Mode with No User Interface.
-Launch the Command Prompt as Administrator, enter the path to Browsium-ClientSetup.exe (located in C:\Browsium for this example), add the /qn switch, and substitute your Catalyst license key provided by Browsium for the hash marks (#).
+The following example will install Browsium-ClientSetup.exe with the BCMS location in Quiet Mode with No User Interface.
+Launch the Command Prompt as Administrator, enter the path to Browsium-ClientSetup.exe (located in C:\Browsium for this example), add the /qn switch, and substitute your BCMS location for the hash marks (#).